pdey6/RepData_PeerAssessment1/PA1_template.md

         incomplete_cases <- sum(!complete.cases(data))
 ```

+*Calculate and report the total number of missing values in the dataset (i.e. the total number ## of rows with NAs)*

-The total number of missing values in the dataset is: 2304.
+**The total number of missing values in the dataset is: 2304.**

+*Devise a strategy for filling in all of the missing values in the dataset.
+The strategy does not need to be sophisticated.
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

+**My strategy for filling in the missing values in the dataset is to use the mean steps for that 5-minute interval**

 ```r